Hi, I’m Alex and I love to share my experience and suggestions to manage the humidity levels in any area, maybe it’s your home. I...Read more

 How do I use an ultrasonic humidifier safely?

-Always follow the instructions for using your humidifier to keep away from ultrasonic humidifier dangers.
-Instructions usually include setting the timer to turn it off when not in use, following safety measures such as having water at risk of spilling well within its boundaries before turning on and back again when you’re done, and cleaning the unit regularly.
+Instructions usually include setting the timer to turn it off when not in use, following safety measures such as having water at risk of spilling well within its boundaries before turning it on and back again when you’re done, and cleaning the unit regularly.

 Most importantly, don’t let children around them and avoid playing with any knobs or buttons while they’re running without supervision.